Security-Onion-Solutions/securityonion-docs/sigma.rst

     level
         Type: List of strings
-        Description: Specifies the severity level(s) (e.g., "critical", "high",  "*" for any level).
+        Description: Specifies the severity level(s) (e.g., "critical", "high",  "*" for any level.
+This is not a greater than or equal check - just a string match).

     product
         Type: List of strings